Verlihub/verlihub/tls-proxy/README.md

 ## Important to know

-Remember to set twice the regular `ulimit` before starting both servers, because there will be twice as many connections than you would usually have.
+Remember to set twice the regular `ulimit` before starting both servers, because there will be twice as many connections than you would usually have - half of them are local connections.

 Verlihub does that automatically when using `vh` command line utility.